Anopheles atroparvus

 Anopheles atroparvus is a European species of mosquito, which was first identified in 1927.
 It is one of the most abundant palearctic Anopheles species belonging to the family Culicidae, commonly called mosquitoes.
 Although research interest in A. atroparvus has been low in the past several decades, recent concern for an increase in vector-borne disease has encouraged new research into this species.

-A. atroparvus underwent population reduction in many areas where it was once abundant due to pollution of natural habitats, vector control measures, and the reduction of suitable habitat through drying or flooding.
+Anopheles atroparvus underwent population reduction in many areas where it was once abundant due to pollution of natural habitats, vector control measures, and the reduction of suitable habitat through drying or flooding.
 It is the natural prey to many fish and insect species, and preys upon mainly humans, birds and livestock associated with farmland and farm dwellings.